‘Nudity is more than just vanity. It’s about diving in one’s story and vulnerability’

 “The people joining us are really creative in their own ways.
 This guy who painted on stones was the same one who once brought clay in one of our sessions with a goal of making some sort of sculpture.
 But that time, the model’s pose was difficult for him so it didn’t happen.”
 Dear Prudence jumped in excitedly, “It’s really one of our dreams here in Sunday Nudes to have someone do a sculpture.”

-I was taken aback by both their sense of ambition and liberation.
+I was taken aback by both her sense of ambition and liberation.
 When I confronted what made them do the things they do now, there was a breaking for emotional and intellectual clarity.
 Dear Prudence admitted it’s her way of immortalizing oneself – like a form of catharsis, not always fulfilled but at least attempted.
-As for Miguel, it became an outlet for self-expression and exploration.
-Overcoming suppressed insecurities and issues alongside getting to know more.
-A desire to spill everything.

 I went in here with the question “Can nudity ever be feminist?”
 And from Sunday Nudes, I got an answer: “Nudity is more than just vanity.
 It’s about diving in one’s story and vulnerability.
 The sense of being free.
 And it is not porn.”